Data-Linkage/Clerical_Resolution_Online_Widget/readme.md

 Previously in the old version of CROW, users were able to launch two different versions of the tool – Pairwise and cluster - depending on whether they were working with pairs of records or clusters.
 The new version of CROW has been consolidated into a single tool.

 ## Documentation
-The most up to date documentation can be found in the [instructions folder](http://gitlab-01-01/Data_Linkage/Clerical_Resolution_Online_Widget/-/tree/master/Instructions).
+The most up to date documentation can be found in the instructions folders for each version.
 Here you will be able to find instructions for setting the CROW up for your project and instructions you can give to your clerical matchers on how to run the CROW once it is set up.

 ## Help and feedback
 If you have any feedback, questions, require more information, need help or for anything else please contact the CROW team directly: